 To see more, you have to buy the plan (there are a ton of different options plan wise) to my surprise, breakfast had a BAGEL included in it.
 I was like wait, what, excuse me… you want me to eat what at breakfast?! haha We are all told over and over again that bagels, bread, and all carbs, in general, are the devil when it comes to losing weight. well Dr. G. thinks a little differently, and I was pleasantly surprised.

 Each week you get a customized plan according to your weight loss goals.
 The online platform allows you to swap out food easily and gives you portion sizes and a calorie breakdown for each meal (more on their website below).
 The plan is broken up into 6-7 small meals, eating every 2-3 hours, which is amazing for your metabolism.
-The only food group Dr. G. tells you to avoid completely is DAIRY (cheese and I have broken up for awhile).
+The only food group Dr. G. tells you to avoid completely is DAIRY (cheese and I have broken up for a while).
 I love dairy, cheese, butter, chocolate, ice cream, etc but it was actually WAY easier than I thought to give it up for a few weeks, with all the fruit you get on this plan you will NOT be craving any chocolate, I can promise you that!

 Every week you do a 4 question “check-in” and get a brand new customized plan to follow.
 So each week the food suggestions change and depending on how much weight you lose in a week it will change up your portions or when you eat certain foods.

 Week One was an adjustment but completely doable.
-I convinced my family to join me in this journey and have them do it too has made it a lot easier.
+I convinced my family to join me on this journey and have them do it too has made it a lot easier.
 I always suggest doing meal plans with a buddy.
 I found as I started logging my foods and looking at the plan in more detail though that their website needs some work.
 I also thought some of the portions sizes were way too much. he does say that you can eat what you can until you get full, but who needs 3 slices of bread for breakfast, that seemed like too much for me.
 I made some edits along the way with serving sizes and ate what I needed to feel full, but not stuffed.

 Guys, I’m NEVER hungry on this plan. not even once.
 I never craved anything either and that in itself is seriously shocking.
 I loved getting to eat so many servings of fruit, something I used to avoid doing because I was so afraid of the carbs (sugars) in fruit.